1966 Cannes Film Festival

 The 19th Cannes Film Festival took place from 5 to 20 May 1966.
 Italian actress Sophia Loren served as jury president for the main competition.

-The Grand Prix du Festival International du Film, then the fetival's main prize, was jointly awarded to The Birds, the Bees and the Italians by Pietro Germi and A Man and a Woman by Claude Lelouch.
+The Grand Prix du Festival International du Film, then the festival's main prize, was jointly awarded to The Birds, the Bees and the Italians by Pietro Germi and A Man and a Woman by Claude Lelouch.

 To honour the festival's 20th anniversary, a special prize was given to Chimes at Midnight by Orson Welles.

 The festival opened with Modesty Blaise by Joseph Losey, and closed with Pharaoh by Jerzy Kawalerowicz.